mhdatie/personal-page/src/content/blog/built-with-astro.md

 As a software developer, I obsess over developer frameworks that are easy to use, well documented, have a strong community backing, offer optionality and genuinely care about system performance.
 Astro to me checked off all those items.
 I wanted something fun and simple to use to act as my baseline architecture, and have it be extended with functionality offered by other third-party solutions or by functionality I build myself.

-On extending functionality, Astro offers multiple ways to run serverless functions (mainly dictated by your deployment provider adapter API), and you can choose which parts of your website is rendered statically while leverage features such as API fetching for dynamic content, improving overall load times.
+On extending functionality, Astro offers multiple ways to run serverless functions (mainly dictated by your deployment provider adapter API), and you can choose which parts of your website is rendered statically while leveraging features such as API fetching for dynamic content, improving overall load times.
 This is the so-called `Islands Architecture` which is further explained by [Astro's official docs](https://docs.astro.build/en/concepts/islands/).

 #### Resend Integration

-The first CTA (Call-To-Action) I thought of providing is for visitors to subsribe to my mailing list.
+The first CTA (Call-To-Action) I thought of providing is for visitors to subscribe to my mailing list.
 It's a simple form in a re-usable directive, written in plain HTML, CSS and JS.
 It allows a vistor to enter their email and click submit, the JS will verify the email input format before submitting the email.

 I decided to use [Resend](https://resend.com/) for their easy-to-use API and generous free plan.
 They offer a simple API call to create an email contact, and they handle any deduplication needed in submissions, which is perfect for my use case.